markekraus/CorpseCannonSkyrimSEMod/README.md

 ## Troubleshooting Crashes

-Hours of testing have proven that the corpse cannon can cause Crash-to-Desktops (CTDs).
+Hours of testing have proven that the Corpse Cannon can cause Crash-to-Desktops (CTDs).
 This is because actions are being performed on the NPC too quickly.
-Depending on a bunch of factors including your hardware, where you are at in the game, how many NPCs are loaded, etc, you may experience a CTD when using the corpse cannon.
+Depending on a bunch of factors including your hardware, where you are at in the game, how many NPCs are loaded, etc, you may experience a CTD when using the Corpse Cannon.

 To fix this, you can use the MCM to adjust the amount of force applied, and the delays between actions.
 Increasing the delays is the best way to prevent CTDs.
 Decreasing the force may also help, but the delays seem to be more reliable.